Next Monday marks the start of a week very close to our hearts:

 And where better to start than with one of the oldest – The Troubadour in Earls Court, London – which is celebrating its' 60th birthday this year, having hosted some of the world's biggest stars and given countless acts a leg up over the decades.

-The Troubadour, Old Brompton Road, Earls Court, London, SW5 9JA.
+Old Brompton Road, Earls Court, London, SW5 9JA.

 Capacity: 120 (club) / 110 (upstairs cafe)